Continuity of Generalized Entropy and Statistical Learning: Bounds on entropy difference

 \subsection{Bounds via Wasserstein distance}

 Another way to incorporate the loss function to the statistical distance between $P$ and $Q$ on $\sZ$ is by constructing a Wasserstein distance according to the property of $\ell$.
 We propose a general method to bound the entropy difference in terms of the Wasserstein distance.
-Suppose $\sZ$ is a metric space with some metric $d:\sZ\times\sZ\rightarrow\R_+$, then a Wasserstein distance ${\mathcal W}_d$ w.r.t.\ $d$ can be defined for distributions on $\sZ$ as
+Suppose $\sZ$ is a metric space with some metric $d:\sZ\times\sZ\rightarrow\R_+$, then a Wasserstein distance ${\mathcal W}_d$ with respect to $d$ can be defined for distributions on $\sZ$ as